systopia/de.systopia.resource/README.md

 You can also add other conditions that need to be met in order to assign / match resources, e.g. that the contacts need to be in a specific group or have a certain tag.

 ### Resource availability restrictions
-Resources that are assigned to a demand wont be matched to / suggested for conflicting demands.
+Resources that are assigned to a demand won't be matched to / suggested for conflicting demands.
 In addition, for any resource, general availability restrictions (e.g. holidays / other absence) can be specified within the Resource Assignments tab.
 These general availability restrictions will aso prevent the resource to be suggested for other assignments during that timespan(s).

 ### Matching & mananging resources for a demand
 In order to find resources that fulfill the specified conditions click on "assign" in the actions column of the demand configuration screen.
 You will be presented with a list of matching resources (if any).
 You can choose selected or all resources from that list and assign them to the demand.